Upgrade tracking built for the people who actually upgrade

 Why we built this

-2LNR started as a personal spreadsheet — tracking our own flights, upgrade strategy, and loyalty balances across a plethora of tools.
+2LNR started as a personal spreadsheet — tracking our own flights, upgrade strategy, and loyalty balances across too many tools.
 Then friends wanted access.
 Then their friends.
 At some point the spreadsheet needed to become a product, so we are building it — with the same passionate attention to detail we bring to planning our own itineraries.

 Scratching our own itch